Baltimore-Area GFCI & AFCI Services

 A GFCI is generally built into the outlet itself.
 It carefully monitors

-current flow, comparing that to the current that exits the outlet.
-If
+current flow, comparing that to the current that exits the

-conductors contacting hot electrical leads can cause ground faults.
+such as conductors contacting hot electrical leads can cause ground faults.

 The Importance of an Arc Fault Circuit Interrupter (AFCI)